posbios/tomlstrings4j/README.md

 # tomlstrings4j

 A lightweight and simple Java library with limited functionality for transforming TOML files into useful data within a Java application.
+Because I can't believe this didn't already exist and I needed it for a small project.

 ## Features